precision-sustainable-ag/.github/.github/ISSUE_TEMPLATE/epic_template.md

 ---

 ## Rationale ##
-- We need to be section 508 compliant on all tools
+- Why is this epic needed?

 ## Owner ##
-- Who owns this issue?
+- Who owns this epic?

 ## Stakeholder Point of Contact ##
 - Who is the subject matter expert to contact for this feature?